 I will never forget the moment I installed a “ceiling cloud” as I noticed a very surprising and almost unexpected improvement in the stereo image.
 A cloud is a safely suspended set of slabs or tiles that simply absorb (or diffuse) energy heading towards the ceiling, they typically kill flutter echoes – “pingy” ping pong type mid/high frequency reflected sounds that can be exceptionally annoying.
-These are caused by 2 parallel surfaces reflecting mids/highs, they can be identified by clapping your hands hard.
-In fact clapping hands hard and listening to the reverb or absence of reverb is a immediately available, effective tool, as is clicking with your tongue.)
-Additionally I would never have guessed what an impact a ceiling cloud would have made on stereo imaging.
-A surprisingly beneficial effect.
+(You can clearly hear a flutter echo by clicking your tongue as you walk around the room and listen, they commonly occur with low ceiling heights and hard wood/concrete floors) These are caused by 2 parallel surfaces reflecting mids/highs that bounce back and forth and then decay… they can also be identified by clapping your hands hard.
+In fact clapping hands hard or tongue clicking and listening to the reverb or absence of reverb is an immediately available, effective tool (for mid range and high frequencies).
+A ceiling cloud can make a very big difference to stereo imaging a surprisingly beneficial effect.
 I personally chose an absorptive ceiling cloud.
 A ceiling cloud can be diffusive but I personally prefer to have pinpoint stereo imaging which is afforded by further absorption.
 Simple cloud diagram:

 It is well understood that hanging large slabs of Rockwool RW3 though ideal can be both awkward and impractical for many in a domestic situation so you may wish to investigate good quality foam tiles.
 The thicker the better but of course with consideration to budget.
 A reasonable recommendation in the UK would be the “Studiospares Acousticheck 30” tiles a good compromise between economy and effectiveness for such purposes.